 Report rubbish on private land

-The Council has a duty to keep any land that it owns, or public land, generally free from waste and litter.
-We carry out regular inspections and clear public land as necessary but if you need to report an accumulation of waste on public land, this should be reported via the Report a litter problem on public land webpage or via the Report fly-tipping webpage.
-The issue will then be passed through to the Streetsmart team.
+We have a duty to keep any land that we own, free from waste and litter.
+We carry out regular inspections and clear public land as necessary. however, if you need to tell us about an accumulation of waste on public land, this should be reported via the Report a litter problem on public land webpage or via the Report fly-tipping webpage.

 The process for intervention by the council